ssoaora/MoaStore/README.md

 #### Current Apps
 - Spotify 8.6.22 Stable Version
-- NBA 2K21 Arcade Edition
+- Twitch++
 - GoodNotes 5
-- Ord.
+- NBA 2K21 Arcade Edition

 ## How to use?
 You can add MoaStore to AltStore app only on AltStore BETA.